Velociraptor45/Xipona/readme.md

 - Set the vault address in the api's appsettings files (*Api/ShoppingList.Api.WebApp/appsettings.\*.json*)

 ### Api
-Copy the api certificate files (shoppinglist-api.crt & shoppinglist-api.key) into the root directory of the (prd/dev)-ph-shoppinglist-api-**tls** volume.
 The appsettings file (*Api/ShoppingList.Api.WebApp/appsettings.\*.json*) will not be delivered with the docker image and must be placed inside the (prd/dev)-ph-shoppinglist-api-**config** volume.

 ### Frontend